Amitkumar1231/Calculator_project/README.md

 #  Python OOP Calculator

 This is a simple calculator project built using Python and Object-Oriented Programming (OOP) concepts.
-It can perform operations like addition, subtraction, multiplication, and square.
+It can perform operations like addition, subtraction, multiplication, square and division.